Battle of Sourton Down

-The Battle of Sourton Down was a successful Parliamentarian ambush at Sourton Down, in South West England, on 25 April 1643, during the First English Civil War.
-After a failed attack on Royalist-held Launceston, the Parliamentarians fell back on their base at Okehampton, pursued by a Royalist army under Sir Ralph Hopton, who marched overnight, planning to attack the town at dawn.
+The Battle of Sourton Down took place on 25 April 1643, near Sourton, in Devon, during the First English Civil War.
+A Parliamentarian force under James Chudleigh defeated a Royalist army under Sir Ralph Hopton.
+Casualties on both sides were light, and the result had little impact on the strategic position in the West Country.

-When the Parliamentarian commander, Major-General James Chudleigh, found out, he had a dilemma; he was outnumbered, but did not want to leave his artillery for the enemy to capture.
-He opted to counterattack, and ambushed the 3,600-strong Royalist force on Sourton Down, laying in wait with just 108 of his own cavalry.

-The ambush caught the marching army completely by surprise, and a large part of their force was immediately routed.
-Chudleigh called for reinforcements from his infantry in Okehampton, but they were spotted on the march there, and scattered under fire from the Royalist artillery.
-The Parliamentarians, still outnumbered despite their successes, chose to retreat; the Royalists, who were in complete disarray, and still did not know the size of the force they had faced, did likewise.

-The defeat was humiliating for Hopton.
-Along with the weapons and equipment abandoned by his forces and captured by the Parliamentarians, Chudleigh captured instructions from King Charles, ordering Hopton to meet up with an army from Oxford.
-The discovery made the Earl of Stamford, Parliamentarian commander in Devon, overly confident.
-At Stratton three weeks later, Hopton won a decisive victory that secured the West Country, while Chudleigh was captured, and switched sides.
+Hoping to surprise their opponents, the Royalist army undertook a night march on the Parliamentarian base in Okehampton.
+However, they in turn were ambushed by a small force of cavalry led by Chudleigh, and routed.

+Hopton was forced to abandon most of his baggage and supplies, but won a decisive battle at Stratton three weeks later.

 Background

 When the First English Civil War began in August 1642, Cornwall was generally more supportive of the Royalist cause, while Devon and Somerset were sympathetic towards Parliament, though significant opposition existed in both areas.

-In July, Charles named the Marquess of Hertford commander in the West, with Sir Ralph Hopton as his deputy.
+In July, Charles named the Marquess of Hertford commander in the west, with Sir Ralph Hopton as his deputy.
 They established headquarters at Wells, but threatened by a larger Parliamentarian army under the Earl of Bedford, retreated to Minehead.
 Hopton advised Hertford to take the infantry and artillery across the water to South Wales, while he and some 80 others joined Cornish Royalists near Truro.
 Overall command was split between Hopton and William Ashburnham, with Sir John Berkeley in charge of logistics.
-However, their small army consisted mostly of local Trained Bands, reluctant to serve outside Cornwall, or under non-Cornish 'foreigners'; this meant prominent roles for three locals, Sir Bevil Grenville, Sir Nicholas Slanning, and John Trevanion.
+However, their small army consisted mostly of local trained bands, reluctant to serve outside Cornwall, or under non-Cornish "foreigners"; this meant prominent roles for three locals, Sir Bevil Grenville, Sir Nicholas Slanning, and John Trevanion.

 Parliamentarian supporters in Devon also raised troops, initially commanded by the Earl of Pembroke.
-James Chudleigh, son of a Devon landowner, was authorised to levy "1000 dragoons ... in Somerset, Devon, and Cornwall"; these were used to reinforce the garrison at Barnstaple in north Devon in December 1642.
+James Chudleigh, son of a Devon landowner, was authorised to levy "1,000 dragoons ... in Somerset, Devon, and Cornwall"; these were used to reinforce the garrison at Barnstaple in north Devon in December 1642.
 The Earl of Stamford was given command of Parliament's army in the West Country in January 1643, and appointed Chudleigh his deputy.